 California Commercial Real Estate Lease Dispute Lawyers

-The lawyers of the NewPoint Law Group are proud to work with California businesses and business owners.
+The lawyers of the NewPoint Law Group, LLP, are proud to work with California businesses and business owners.
 We can provide careful, on-point guidance regarding a commercial lease.
 We can reduce the likelihood that your business is surprised by language that is overly restrictive, imposes additional costs, or introduces other problems to your operations.
-To schedule a confidential consultation call the NewPoint Law Group at 1-800-358-0305 or contact our firm online.
+To schedule a confidential consultation call the NewPoint Law Group, LLP at 800-358-0305 or contact our firm online.

-Ensure a Thorough Real Estate Attorney Reviews of All Commercial Lease Documents
+Ensure a Thorough Real Estate Attorney Reviews All Commercial Lease Documents

 While any review of a commercial lease agreement is specific to the unique factors and circumstances of the deal, there are certain clauses and aspects of a contract that are always reviewed.
 Some of these areas of review include: